-Approved for public release, distribution is unlimited.

-Prepared for: Naval Postgraduate School, Monterey, California 93943
+Approved for public release; distribution is unlimited.
+Prepared for the Naval Postgraduate School, Monterey, CA 93943.

-The research presented in this report was supported by the Acquisition Chair of the Graduate School of Business & Public Policy at the Naval Postgraduate School.
+The research presented at the symposium was supported by the acquisition chair of the Graduate School of Business & Public Policy at the Naval Postgraduate School.

-To request Defense Acquisition Research or to become a research sponsor, please contact:
+To request defense acquisition research or to become a research sponsor, please contact:

 NPS Acquisition Research Program

 Attn: James B. Greene, RADM, USN, (Ret.)

 Acquisition Chair

 Graduate School of Business and Public Policy

 Naval Postgraduate School

-555 Dyer Road, Room 332

 Monterey, CA 93943-5103

-Tel: (831) 656-2092 Fax: (831) 656-2253
+Tel: (831) 656-2092 Fax: (831) 656-2253 E-mail: ibgreene@nps.edu

-E-mail: jbgreene@nps.edu

-Copies of the Acquisition Sponsored Research Reports may be printed from our website www.acquisitionresearch.net
+Copies of the Acquisition Research Program's sponsored research reports may be printed from our website (www.acquisitionresearch.net).